slemhadri/CS124_NLP/README.md

 # NLP Projects
-This repository contains an overview of the contents I learned while auditing CS124, "From Languages to Information" at Stanford University.
+This repository contains an overview of the content I learned while auditing CS124, "From Languages to Information" at Stanford University.
 It also contains my code for the final project for this class, when I implemented a movie recommendation Chatbot (The code is available upon request).

 ## The MovieBot's functionalities